 At one point, Aang and Sokka are playing around with Appa's shed fur.
 Katara is grateful to have another girl on the team, until Toph decides to joins them.

 The Legend of Korra gives us Korra, who doesn't like makeup and shopping and would much rather be playing sports alongside her guy-friends and besting them in belching contests.
+She later aknowledges that there's nothing wrong with femininity itself and that she shouldn't judge girly girls solely on their looks, however.

 Gina Gillotti in Dennis the Menace, who often hangs out with Dennis, Joey, Peebee and Jay.
 Sometimes subverts this by spending time hanging around with Margaret Wade instead though.